DSupps/Credit_Risk_Analysis/README.md

 ![undersampling_classification_report](https://user-images.githubusercontent.com/36451701/129460638-c9605e7a-91cc-499f-8490-3f82de939349.png)

-   - The 51% accuracy score of ClusterCentrois model performs poorly when compared to the RandomOverSampler and SMOTE models.
+   - The 51% accuracy score of ClusterCentroids model performs poorly when compared to the RandomOverSampler and SMOTE models.
    - The precision (1%) and the F1 (1%) are still very low just like the RandomOverSampler and SMOTE models.
+   - The ClusterCentroids model is not good at classifying fraudulent loan applications because the model's accuracy, 0.516, and F1 score are low.

 ## Deliverable 2 Results: Use the SMOTEENN Algorithm to Predict Credit Risk